 After I added someone to my contact list on WLM 8.x, said contact appears offline for a long time even when they aren't.
 Why does this happen?

 From my understanding, this was an error on @valtron’s part, as he had neglected to implement the service WLM 8.x specifically uses for sending a newly added contact’s status to you until he had realized such action had worked that way.
 This also explains why this problem doesn’t happen on MSN Messenger 7.5 and below.
-I am currently unaware of if this issue’s fix has been pushed server-side, but hopefully @valtron does come back with a message to me or the dev team regarding this specific issue.
+At the moment, @valtron hasn’t pushed the fix server-side yet, but best we let him take his time.

 Is WLM 2009 - 2012 support being implemented, and if not, why?